The Third Moon of Cré

 The sands turned red.

 The flames grew bigger as they danced over the huts.
 I was terrified in the tree.
 I felt the fear now in my stomach.
 The screaming lasted a few minutes but it felt like hours.
 For so long I was too scared to move.
 As night fell, I felt safer in my cloak of shadows.
-I was shocked sick to my gut, but i knew my mother was still alive and she was wondering where I was.
+I was shocked sick to my gut, but i knew , somehow, that my grandmother was still alive and she was wondering where I was.
 The monsters were still in the camp, casually sitting around our camp-fire, drinking and eating our food stocks, clams and flat breads.
 They were noisy and they smelt like sweat and blood.
-I crept into my mothers tent.
+I crept into my grandmothers tent.

-She was still alive at that point, lying on the bed.
-The bed was soaked in red.
+She was still alive at that point, lying on floor next to the bed.
+The ground was soaked in blood.
 Her eyes went wide when she saw me, i ran to her and as i held her, she whispered ‘survive this’, I promised her i would.
-I left my mother after she died and made my way silently to the beach and into the water.
+I left her after she died and made my way silently to the beach and into the water.
 I don’t know what came over me, but I wanted to get to the huge ship.
-Perhaps i thought my father would be on there.
 I swam out to the ship.
 I found the ropes and i climbed aboard.
 Most of the crew were on the island so I was able to creep around the ship unseen.
-I couldn’t find my father or any of the other men from my village.
+I couldn’t any of the men from my village.
 Without knowing what else to do, climbed the ship, to its highest point, just as if it were a tree.